spree/spree/guides/src/content/faq/index.md

 A: You can find the solution [here](https://guides.spreecommerce.org/developer/customization/view.html#switch-storefront-logo).

 ## API & Headless

+**Q: How to avoid the "The resource you were looking for could not be found" error when trying to send an API request to /cart?**

+A: The cart needs to be created first before any API requests.

 **Q: Is there any mobile app to handle the Spree backend?**